moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 student peer evaluation process with a combination of CATME_ and custom generated reports.
-In particular, we provide anonymized views of the teams peer scores four times throughout the course to help quickly identify struggling teams.
+In particular, we provide anonymized views of the teams peer scores four times throughout the course to help quickly identify struggling teams.[How has the combo CATME custom generated reports been successful/or improved things?]

 I have also worked to improve the project solicitation to gain new industry partners and to strengthen continued relationships with established partners.
-We have relationships with Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD Med Center, UCD Vet Med, Seeley International's Integrated Comfort, Felt
+We have relationships with [local, national and international sponsors/organizations including:] Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD Med Center, UCD Vet Med, Seeley International's Integrated Comfort, Felt